40 Productive Things to do When Bored

 13. Use Rakuten

 A lot more people are shopping online.
 If you’re one of them, you should be getting cash back at a time like this.
-With Rakuten, you can get money back for certain online purchases.
+With Rakuten, you can earn money back for certain online purchases.
 It’s free to sign up for.
 They even give new members a $10 bonus when signing up.
 Use my link here.

 14. Clean Your Car